linkedin/ambry/ambry-tools/src/main/java/com.github.ambry.tools/admin/Readme.md

-This document describes about various tools in this package and their usages

 Before we get into the details about each tool, some terminologies to be aware of:

 HardwareLayout   - Has information about the nodes available in the cluster. disks for those nodes and their states